 ABSD can be paid via NETS, cheque, or cash order through the e-Stamping Portal.
 Other avenues include IRAS e-terminals or specific branches of SingPost Bureaus (Shenton Way, Novena, Chinatown, and Raffles Place).

-While CPF (Ordinary Account) funds can be used to pay your ABSD, you'll have to pay out of your pocket first before getting reimbursed from your CPF account.
+While CPF (Ordinary Account) funds can be used to pay your ABSD, you have to pay out of your pocket first before getting reimbursed from your CPF account.

-The deadline to pay is within 14 days for purchase agreements signed in Singapore, and 30 days for agreements signed overseas.
-You’ll want to pay punctually to avoid paying the hefty penalty (which can be 4 times your ABSD!).
+The deadline to pay is within 14 days for contracts signed in Singapore, and 30 days for contracts signed overseas.
+You’ll want to pay punctually to prevent paying the hefty penalty (which can be 4 times your ABSD!).